 View the ABPN Who We Are bubble chart to learn how the Board is affiliated with other educational, medical and professional organizations.

 The ABPN is one of 24 member boards of the American Board of Medical Specialties (ABMS).
 Since 1935, when its first examination was delivered, the ABPN has been serving the public interest and promoting excellence in the practices of psychiatry and neurology through its certification and maintenance of certification processes.
-These processes are designed to identify qualified specialists through rigorous credential and training requirements and successful completion of the Part I (computer-administered) and Part II (oral) board examinations for psychiatry, neurology, or neurology with special qualification in child neurology.
-ABPN committees are dedicated to developing tests that assess current scientific knowledge and clinical expertise required to achieve and maintain Board certification.
+These processes are designed to identify qualified specialists through rigorous credential and training requirements and successful completion of board examinations for psychiatry, neurology, or neurology with special qualification in child neurology.
+ABPN committees are dedicated to developing tests that assess the current scientific knowledge and clinical expertise of physicians in order for them to achieve and maintain Board certification.

 Additionally, over the past several decades, the ABPN (sometimes in collaboration with other member boards) has sought from the ABMS and gained approval for recognition of 14 subspecialties, as listed below: